vic-torr/machines-monitor/README.md

 6.)
 =============================

-A simple algorithm was choosen to control the elevator.
-It assumes  a uniform distribuition of requests and destinations between the floors:
+A simple algorithm was chosen to control the elevator.
+It assumes  a uniform distribution of requests and destinations between the floors:

 - The elevator has Capacity of X peoples.

 - As long as there’s someone inside or ahead of the elevator who wants to go in the current direction, keep heading in that direction.

-- Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction, if it's not compleately loaded yet.
+- Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction, if it's not completely loaded yet.
 Otherwise, stop and wait for a call.

 Test 0: No one requested.
 Stay at current floor.

 Test 1:
 One person requesting elevator.
-The elevator is idle, then it must go imediately to the requested floor.
+The elevator is idle, then it must go immediately to the requested floor.

 Test 2:
 One person requesting elevator already in use.
 The elevator is in the way of requested floor, it must stop at the requested floor.